Jebu Donga (1987 film): Plot

-Chittibabu and Bhanupriya are small-time thieves who are fighting with each other.
+Chittibabu and Bujjamma are small-time thieves who are fighting with each other.
 Sathyanarayana and Gollapudi are CBI officers who are investigating Kannada Prabhakar (KP) and his activities in his secret forest hideout with the help of a secret agent.
 When the agent gets killed, they suspect infiltrators in their agency and make Chiru as the decoy agent so that their actual agent can get the info.
 The villains, thinking that Chiru is a CBI agent try to kill him and create problems for him, which he doesn't understand and he becomes involved in a murder case to be rescued by a beautiful girl (Radha).
 He later learns of the confusion on him from the officers and refuses to help them.
 But when he learns that Radha is the actual agent and is the daughter of Satyanarayana trying to bring criminals to justice, he feels responsible for the country and joins hands with them in eliminating the threat posed by KP's organization.